StephanSeifert/SurrogateMinimalDepth/README.md

 # RFSurrogates
 In this R package, several functions are provided for applying approaches based on random forest.
 Minimal depth (MD), Surrogate minimal depth (SMD) and mutual impurity reduction (MIR), which is a corrected approach of SMD, can be applied to assess the importance of variables and to select important variables.
 In addition, the parameters mean adjusted agreement and mutual forest impact (MFI), a corrected approach of the previous, can be applied to investigate variable relations based on surrogate variables.

 Please cite the following manuscripts if you use the package:

-SMD: S. Seifert, S. Gundlach, S. Szymczak, Surrogate minimal depth as an importance measure for variables in random forests, Bioinformatics 2019, 35, 3663-3671.
+[1] S. Seifert, S. Gundlach, S. Szymczak, Surrogate minimal depth as an importance measure for variables in random forests, Bioinformatics 2019, 35, 3663-3671.

-MFI/MIR: publication under preparation
+[2] publication about MFI/MIR under preparation

 # Install
 ```